 In 2009, we were successful in becoming a Whānau Ora collective as Te Hau Awhiowhio o Otangarei Trust.

 Developed Work Ready program with Employment, Te Hau Awhiowhio o Otangarei Children’s Clinic, Otangarei Papakainga, Hakinakina, Meth Testing, Alcohol and Drug Testing.

-Future aspirations include transitional housing, social housing, home ownership, learning community working internally and externally, commercial businesses and Otangarei redevelopment.
+Future aspirations include social housing, home ownership, learning community working internally and externally, commercial businesses and Otangarei redevelopment.

-Taitimu Taipari Collective out reach servicing Ngati Hine, Te Hau Awhiowhio o Otangarei, Te Uri Hau, Kotahi Tatou Trust.
+Taitimu Taipari Collective is a high performing back office, servicing Ngati Hine, Te Hau Awhiowhio o Otangarei, Te Uri Hau, Kotahi Tatou Trust.